 There are four basic programs that bring together the stakeholders and partners to promote these public/private partnerships to strengthen community preparedness:

-Corporations which sponsor the annual chairs make an annual gift to CIPRR, and each company covers their own expenses for travel, pilot demonstrations and contributions of technology and materials.
-Additionally, CIPRR charges a small fee for each of the regional and national events, the balance after expenses to be used to cover staff and development overhead.
+In addition to the Associate, subject matter experts are recruited to help develop and guide the program development.
+Corporations which sponsor the annual chairs make an annual gift to support the Partnership, and each company covers their own expenses for travel, pilot demonstrations and contributions of technology and materials.
+Additionally, a small registration fee is charged for each of the regional and national events, the balance after expenses to be used to cover staff and development overhead.